-Spock may seem an odd choice for a marketing role model.
+Spock may seem an odd choice for tips on marketing a b to b business.
 Business?
 Marketing?
 He was in Star Fleet, where people (at least in the original series) rarely seemed to buy anything.

 He didn’t lie (though he could exaggerate), and rarely had an emotional reaction.